Using Pilot Systems to Execute Many Task Workloads on Supercomputers: Experiments

-The performance of each Agent's module is bounded by that of the pilot's resources as, for example, spawning depends on creating processes on the node's operating system or communication and coordination via the nodes internal network.
-Thus, we perform experiments on three HPC resources, which are representative of the range and type of resources available to the computational science community: (i) \B{\comet:} a 2 PFLOP cluster at SDSC, with 24 Haswell cores 128GB RAM per node (6,400 nodes), Infiniband, Lustre shared filesystem (FS); (ii) \B{\stampede:} a 10 PFLOP cluster at TACC, with 16 Sandy Bridge cores / 32GB RAM per node (1,944 nodes), Infiniband, Lustre shared FS; and (iii) \B{\bw} a 13.3 petaFLOPS Cray at NCSA, with 32 Interlago cores / 50GB RAM per node (26,864 nodes), Cray Gemini, Lustre shared FS.
+Depending on the type of experiment, the number of units, number or cores per unit, duration of the unit, number of instances of a component, and number of cores of a pilot are configurable parameters.
+By varying the values of these parameters, we measure the amount of units that are in a specific state as a function of time, or the time duration spent in a specific state.
+For example, we measure the number of units in state \T{A\_SCHEDULING} and \T{A\_EXECUTING} at every point in time in the RP Agent Scheduler component and derive the throughput of that component.

-RP is instrumented with a profiling facility to record timestamps of its operations.
-The recorded events are written to disk and utility methods are used to fetch and analyze them.
-RP's profiling is designed to be non-invasive and have minimal effect on the runtime.
-We measured the temporal overhead of the profiler by running a benchmark we developed to test RP overall performance.
-For the same workload executed on the same resources, the benchmark measured $144.7 \pm 19.2 s$ with profiling, and $157.1 \pm 8.3 s$ without.
-Note how the standard deviation of the two measurements overlap making the difference between the two execution times statistically insignificant.
+To capture all of the measurements mentioned above, RP is instrumented with a profiling facility to record timestamps of its operations.
+As the execution of a given workload proceeds (as described in \S\ref{sub:models}), each state transition is recoded as an event.
+These events are written to disk for postmortem analysis via dedicated utility methods.
+RP's profiler is designed to be non-invasive and to have minimal effect on the runtime.
+We measured the temporal overhead of the profiler with a dedicated benchmark: For the same workload executed on the same resources, the overall running time of the Agent was \(144.7 \pm 19.2 s\) with profiling, and \(157.1 \pm 8.3 s\) without.
+Note how the standard deviation of the two measurements overlap, making the difference between the two execution times statistically insignificant.